human-conditions/yodrew.github.io-original/_pages/protocol.md

 I have not worked with severe psychotics.
 Conventional psychologists would identify them simply as psychotic.
 But I think that we can handle even these cases by ourselves.
 By this, I mean without the use of professionals or experts, just with the care of friends and family.

 Of course, if an expert can behave normally, that's great.
-He would simply providing wisdom and care unobtrusively like anyone else would, without any sense of superiority.
+He would simply provide wisdom and care unobtrusively like anyone else would, without any sense of superiority.
 Some experts actually know useful things.
 There's no reason for their knowledge to go to waste unless it would do more harm than good.

 I think severely psychotic people will be most helped at first by the presence and love of others who have recovered their own sanity in darkness.
 Severely psychotic people are especially sensitive to our society's constant barrage of stupidity and hatred, especially from those who are supposed to care about them.
 If that reverses, most cases of severe psychosis will disappear in weeks.
 Let us first put our attention on ourselves.
 It's sort of like using an oxygen mask in an airplane: use it yourself first, then on those in your care.
 To continue the metaphor, please consider the plane we're on to be already depressurized, undergoing severe turbulence, and with its masks dangling down.
 Maybe